velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

 #### Output
 ![Show and Hide Reply button](assets/show-hide-reply.gif)

-ASDF  QWFEW

-This tutorial covers only a few of the selected interface methods available in a given app location.
-Please refer to the [documentation](https://developer.freshdesk.com/v2/docs/interface-methods/#) to learn more about all the interface methods available for all app locations.
+From the above GIF, we can confirm that we can hide the `reply` button and then show the same using the Interface method.

 ## Set values of fields using the Interface method

 In this section of the tutorial we will learn how to set values to editable fields in the ticket details page, in this case a reply editor.

-Copy the following code snippets to the app.js and index.html
+Copy the following code snippets to the `app/scripts/app.js` and `index.html`

 #### app.js
 ```javascript